madhoundes/curiour-system/README.md

   - Proof of delivery with photo capture and digital signatures
   - Performance tracking with earnings, ratings, and achievements
   - Bottom navigation optimized for mobile workflow
+- **Super Admin Dashboard**: Complete platform management and monitoring
+  - Platform overview with system health and key metrics
+  - Merchant management with approval workflows and status tracking
+  - Courier management with verification and performance monitoring
+  - Analytics section with revenue trends and delivery performance charts
+  - Platform settings for security, billing, and operational configuration
+  - Real-time activity feed with system alerts and notifications
 - **Navigation**: Seamless routing between all pages and user roles
 - **Responsive Design**: Works on all device sizes with mobile optimization
 - **Premium UI**: Modern design with subtle animations and transitions